lesmana/simple-local-test-runner-for-codingame/README.md

 so a diff is printed and `FAIL` is printed. then the run is aborted. any following test cases are not run.

+note that the delimiters are different. the delimiters are taken from the test case file.

 how this works
 --------------